Trademark Clearance Search

 The USPTO offers two great resources for trademark clearance searches:

-TESS is the USPTO’s (public facing) database of registered trademarks, formerly registered marks, and applications that never made it to registration.
-Searching TESS is non-exhaustive, as it does not include applications that are currently pending, or state-registered and common law trademarks, but it is a great first step in making sure your USPTO application isn’t rejected because of likelihood of confusion.
+The Trademark Search is the USPTO’s (public facing) database of pending trademarks, registered trademarks, formerly registered marks, and applications that never made it to registration.
+The search tool is non-exhaustive, as it does not include state-registered and common law trademarks, but it is a great first step in making sure your USPTO application isn’t rejected because of likelihood of confusion.
+(This occurs when similar or identical marks promote related goods/services.)

 The Gazette is a journal that is updated every Tuesday with the new trademarks approved by the USPTO.
 The Gazette publishes each approved trademark for two reasons: to give applicants the chance to confirm their trademark’s accuracy and to give others the chance to oppose trademarks they think are too similar to another.